PritRaj1/NonConvex-RUST/src/multi_swarm/MSPO.md

 # MSPO

 Multi-Swarm Particle Optimization (MSPO) is a population-based optimization algorithm that uses multiple swarms to explore the search space.
+Each swarm maintains its own population of particles that move through the search space according to:

+- Inertia (w) - Tendency to continue current trajectory
+- Cognitive component (c1) - Attraction to particle's personal best position
+- Social component (c2) - Attraction to swarm's global best position

 ## Config example